UA-Libraries-Research-Data-Services/UALIB_Workshops/README.md

 **License and Software Usage Notice**

 This workshop code is licensed under the MIT License.
-Some portions are designed to work with proprietary software, such as MathWorks MATLAB, which is not included under this license.
-Users must have valid licenses for any required proprietary software to run these portions of the code.
+However, these scripts may depend on external software and libraries, which must be installed separately and are subject to their own licenses.
+Please refer to their respective documentation for installation instructions and licensing details.
+Additionally, some workshop materials and code are designed to work with proprietary software, such as MathWorks MATLAB, which is not covered under this repository’s MIT License.
+Users must ensure they have valid licenses for any required proprietary software to use these components.

 Supporting materials for UA Libraries selected workshops.